 Bob Baffert first denied that Medina Spirit had ever been given betamethasone, then two days later backtracked and admitted that the colt had been treated for dermatitis with an anti-fungal ointment called Otomax, which contains betamethasone.
-Three weeks later, it was announced that the split-sample – the ‘B’ sample – from the original test was also found to contain prohibited levels of betamethasone, an outcome that would normally lead to a horse’s disqualification.
+Three weeks later, it was announced that the split sample – the ‘B’ sample – from the original test was also found to contain prohibited levels of betamethasone, an outcome that would normally lead to a horse’s disqualification.

 What happened next?

 As soon as the positive test was made known, Churchill Downs suspended Baffert from entering horses at the track.
-In a press release, it noted that “Failure to comply with the rules and medication protocols jeopardises the safety of the horses and jockeys, the integrity of our sport and the reputation of the Kentucky Derby and all who participate.
+In a press release, it noted that “Failure to comply with the rules and medication protocols jeopardizes the safety of the horses and jockeys, the integrity of our sport and the reputation of the Kentucky Derby and all who participate.
 Churchill Downs will not tolerate it.”

 Unlike other racing jurisdictions around the world, there is no overall governing body for horse racing in the US.
 Policy decisions are made on a track-by-track basis, or by the ownership bodies responsible for a group of tracks.
-Baffert was out of Churchill Downs, Aqueduct, Belmont and Saratoga, but he could still run horses elsewhere.
+Baffert was out of Churchill Downs, Aqueduct, Belmont, and Saratoga, but he could still run horses elsewhere.

-When the positive split-sample was announced, Churchill Downs handed down a two-year suspension to Baffert, keeping him off the Louisville grounds through the 2023 spring meeting.
+When the positive split sample was announced, Churchill Downs handed down a two-year suspension to Baffert, keeping him off the Louisville grounds through the 2023 spring meeting.

-Has Medina Spirit been disqualified from the Derby?
+Was Medina Spirit disqualified from the Derby?

-Yes.
-Many times.
 The Medina Spirit case is his fifth medication violation in little more than a year and his 30th during his 44-year career, most of them involving legal medication that failed to clear a horse’s system by raceday and most resulting in fines or short suspensions.
 His 2020 Kentucky Oaks third Gamine was disqualified after testing positive for betamethasone.